fshafiee/laravel-once/README.md

 As you can see, the rollable tasks can be treated as drop-in replacements, if done right.

 ### Debouncing Task
-In addition to rollup similar tasks on a request, you can do it event between different requests on desired time window Imagine a heavy task like updating a product catalog when the product details have been changed. instead of doing updates after each modification, you can dispatch a `DebouncingTask` as soon as the first update occurred, with the desired wait time. if during this time window, the user makes another update, the timer will reset, and so on. when the wait elapses the task will be performed.
+In addition to rolling up similar tasks in context of a single request, you can do it even between different requests in a desired time window.
+Imagine a heavy task like updating a product catalog when the product details have changed.
+Instead of doing updates after each modification, you can dispatch a `DebouncingTask` as soon as the first update occurrs, with the desired wait time.
+If during this time window, users make other updates, the timer will reset.
+When the wait time elapses, the task will be performed.

 ```php
 namespace App\Jobs\Rollables;